Admission to practice law: Algeria

 Those wishing to obtain a law degree must have Algerian nationality, be at least 23 years old, possess at least a bachelor's degree in law or equivalent degree in Islamic law, have a certificate of competency for the legal profession, and enjoy full political and civil rights without any convictions for a crime of dishonesty.

 Angola

 Angolan nationals and foreigners who wish to practice law must complete a law degree from an Angolan university and then take the National Exam for Admission to Advocacy.
 The regulations that establish that citizens admitted to the study of individuals accept foreign countries, on an equal basis, Angolan graduates.
 The Order of Attorneys of Angola is an organization of lawyers and responsible for the regulation of the legal profession in the country.

 Botswana

 Botswana requires a Bachelor of Laws degree to practice law.
 The Bachelor of Laws degree is earned through a five-year undergraduate program, with the fifth year as an internship.
-After completing a Bachelor of Laws program, applicants may practice law.
-A bar exam is not required.
+After completing a Bachelor of Laws program, applicants must complete a period of practical legal training and pass an admissions examination.